RiTUAL-UH/Predicting-Severity-in-Movie-Scripts/Readme.md

 ```bash
 python text_embedding.py --data_dir your-save-path
 ```
-The reason of obtaining and saving sentence embeddings beforehand is to reuse and save experiment time.
-Otherwise getting embeddings together with training will drastically increase running time.
+The reason for obtaining and saving sentence embeddings beforehand is to reuse and save experiment time.
+Otherwise getting embeddings together with training will drastically increase the running time.
 #### Training and testing the model
 Use the following command to run the training-test script with default settings.
 ```bash